Hawke's Bay drenched: Flight turns back from Auckland, Covid testing site closes early

 "Watch out for unexpected hazards like surface flooding in low-lying areas, potholes, slips or fallen trees.
 Heavy rain can also reduce visibility," Jaclyn Hankin, the Waka Kotahi regional manager maintenance and operations, said.

-You can check the Waka Kotahi travel information site journeys.nzta.govt.nz for latest updates on road closures.
+You can check the Waka Kotahi travel information site journeys.nzta.govt.nz for the latest updates on road closures.

-An anti-mandate protest convoy rolled through Hawke's Bay on Monday after wet SH5 road conditions slowed its arrival.
+An anti-mandate protest convoy rolled through Hawke's Bay today after wet SH5 road conditions slowed its arrival.

 The Convoy 2022 NZ group was protesting Covid mandates by driving in convoys - including large trucks - from the top of the North Island and the bottom of the South Island, meeting in Wellington on Tuesday.